odoo/owl/doc/v3/owl/reference/error_handling.md

   console.error(error.cause ?? error);
 });
 ```

+Errors that are already `OwlError` instances (invalid template, missing
+registry key, failed validation, ...) are propagated as-is without an extra
+wrapper, since their message already identifies the failure.

 `OwlError` is a plain `Error` subclass — `.message`, `.stack`, and all the
 usual tooling work as expected.
 Owl does not attach numeric error codes;